etherisc-legacy/GIF/README.md

 ##  Core Smart Contracts
 Core smart contracts represent a number of key contracts and modules.
 Product Controller, Policy flow and modules are described below.

-##  Product Controller
+##  Product Service

-The `Product Controller` is an entry point for Insurance Product application.
-When deploying smart contract Insurance Product application passes arguments, and should pass ProductController address as one of the arguments.
+The `Product Service` is an entry point for Insurance Product application.
+When deploying smart contract Insurance Product application passes arguments, and should pass ProductService address as one of the arguments.
-All Product Controller methods are used by Insurance Product application.
+All Product Service methods are used by Insurance Product application.
-Methods invoked by Product Controller:
+Methods Product Service operates with:

    * **newApplication**
    Method is used to store new application data which contains such fields as premium amount, currency, payout options, risk definition etc. Policy buyer signs policy agreement using this method.